 In an effort to promote health and wellness this holiday season, the American Chiropractic Association (ACA) offers tips on how to manage seasonal stress more healthfully.
 The key to beating holiday stress, it turns out, is to prevent it.
 And the key to preventing it is being realistic about what to expect.

-Here are some basic guidelines about what to anticipate … and how to avert needless stress:
+Here are some basic guidelines about what to anticipate … and how to avert needless stress with pain management:

 1) Lifting Holiday Items such as packages, firewood, Christmas trees, and frozen turkeys.
 When lifting heavy, bulky items, hold them close to your body, rather than flexing forward.
 And lift with your legs, not your back.
 Maintain a slight arch in your lower back and bend at the knees before standing with the object.